oktadev/okta-blog/_source/_posts/2022-08-31-state-of-java-project-loom.md

 }
 ```

 This uses the `newThreadPerTaskExecutor` with the default thread factory and thus uses a thread group.
-When I ran this code and timed it, I get the below numbers.
+When I ran this code and timed it, I got the numbers shown here.
 I get better performance when I use a thread pool with `Executors.newCachedThreadPool()`.

 ```bash
 # 'newThreadPerTaskExecutor' with 'defaultThreadFactory'